Soviet occupation of Latvia in 1940: Occupation of Latvia by Nazi Germany 1941–1944

 With memories of the mass deportations of a week before still fresh, the German troops were widely greeted at their arrival by the Latvians as liberators.
 The Latvian national anthem played on the radio, and, as Chris Bellamy wrote: "the [anti-Soviet] rebellion broke out immediately after the news of Barbarossa".
 The majority of ethnic Latvians who had been forced to serve in the Red Army deserted from their units, and soon afterwards attacked the NKVD.
-On July 2, 1941, a unit of Latvian deserters captured the town of Sigulda, and three days later, Latvian rebels took control over another town, Smiltene, also blocking the strategic road to Pskov.
+On 2 July 1941, a unit of Latvian deserters captured the town of Sigulda, and three days later, Latvian rebels took control over another town, Smiltene, also blocking the strategic road to Pskov.
 Latvians did not only desert en masse from regular Red Army units, they also escaped from military training camps, which were part of the Soviet mobilization plan.
-Among other battles with retreating Soviet units, Bellamy mentions Limbaži (July 4), Olaine (July 5), and Alūksne (July 9).
+Among other battles with retreating Soviet units, Bellamy mentions Limbaži (4 July), Olaine (5 July), and Alūksne (9 July).
 All these locations were captured by Latvian rebels before the first Wehrmacht units appeared in the area.

 Nazi Germany, however, had no plan or desire to restore autonomy to Latvia, even though they ordered Colonel Alexander Plesners to oversee formation of the Latvian Defence Forces.
-On July 8, the Germans announced that wearing of non-German uniforms was banned.
+On 8 July the Germans announced that wearing of non-German uniforms was banned.
 Also, rebel units were ordered to disarm.
 Jewish fears of the Nazis—which had led some to look upon the Soviet occupation as a measure of security—were to prove tragically well founded.

-By July 10, 1941, German armed forces had occupied all of Latvia's territory.
+By 10 July 1941, German armed forces had occupied all of Latvia's territory.
 Latvia became a part of Nazi Germany's Reichskommissariat Ostland – the Province General of Latvia (Generalbezirk Lettland).
 Anyone who was disobedient to the German occupation regime as well as those who had co-operated with the Soviet regime were killed or sent to concentration camps.

 In 1939 Generalplan Ost was drawn up by Nazi Germany covering eastern countries.
 As regards Latvia, it was determined that the population of around 2,000,000 should be reduced by 50%, those remaining being considered worthy of "Germanisation".
 Accordingly, Jews, Romani people, communists, army officers, politicians, and other intellectuals all found themselves being rounded up.
 Further reductions in the civilian population would be achieved through the creation of food shortages, resulting in mass starvation.